Tomnowell/tomnowell.github.io/assets/Articles/cybersec/tryhackme/IntroToLogs.md

 ### Introduction

-This is a guideo to [tryhackme: Intro To Logs](https://tryhackme.com/room/introtologs)
+This is a guide to [tryhackme: Intro To Logs](https://tryhackme.com/room/introtologs)

 Some nice graphics and a brief outline of learning outcomes.